michieltjampens/tios/README.md

 ## What?

 The hardware will be in different layers/floors/segments...
-Main restriction is limiting the size of the core to 50x50mm, just because that's the size at which 4 layers are still cheap (at a certain pcb fab).
+Main restriction is limiting the size of the core to 50x50mm, because that was the max size at which 4 layers was still 'cheap'.
-But no EMI testing to pass, so 2 layers for now...
+But no EMI testing to pass yet and trying to keep prototyping costs low, so 2 layers for now...

 ### Core